MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Rectangle-Calcs/README.md

 ## User Experience

-An example of the expected inputs and outputs are shown below.
+An example of the expected inputs and outputs is shown below.

-### User Interface Example 1
+### User Interface Example

 ```
 Rectangle Calculations